Computer vision in retail: 7 use cases and one way to succeed

 3. Inventory management

-For example, Tally, the mobile robot and the all-in-one inspection system designed by Simbe Robotics, captures visual data from more than 12 high-resolution cameras.
+For example, Tally, the mobile robot for inventory management and the all-in-one inspection system designed by Simbe Robotics, captures visual data from more than 12 high-resolution cameras.
 Besides notifying staff about out-of-stock products, Tally can detect damaged packaging and incorrect pricing or even accompany customers to the right products.

 4. Store layout improvement via retail heat maps

-A heat map is a shaded matrix description where values in the matrix are pictured as different colors.
-Retail heat map technology applies real-time movement detection and allocates colors related to traffic volume to each area.
-Retailers can use heat maps to study the activities of their customers, test new merchandising strategies, and experiment with layouts.
+A retail heat map technology is a shaded matrix description where values in the matrix are pictured as different colors.
+Retail heat maps apply real-time movement detection and allocate colors related to traffic volume to each area.
+Retailers can use heat maps to study customer movements, test new merchandising strategies, and experiment with layouts.

 Computer vision in retail: store layout heat map.
 Source: Deloitte